benjymous/annotations/sandman/sandman.24.md

 - This is characterized as "the ninth century Norwegian idea of what a great palace should be".
 Kelley is cautioned to "Forget all the Kirbyish SF stuff."
 Colorist Steve Oliff is also cautioned to "get as far from the brightly coloured Kirby Asgard as you can here: This is the Asgard of the old Norse, a bitter dangerous place."
 (Jack Kirby was the original artist on Marvel's _The Mighty Thor_, and his unique style was most certainly not traditionally Norse.)

   Odin himself is described as a tall, pale Lee Van Cleef.

 - #### Panel 1

-  **Norse mythology in a bottle cap**: Odin is king of the gods, or Aesir.
+  Norse mythology in a bottle cap: Odin is king of the gods, or Aesir.
 They all dwell in Asgard (city of Aesir, gard is a fence around something, and the word came to mean the thing enclosed by the fence, a city.
-(Gar\360ur is a modern Icelandic word meaning garden, a thing defined by it's fences ;-)).
+(Garður is a modern Icelandic word meaning garden, a thing defined by it's fences ;-) ).
 Odin's personal hall is named Gladsheim (-heim = home, pronounced with a long `a' sound in Icelandic).
 Odin is attended by two wolves.
 The script calls for the wolves' eyes to be green, though they were printed red.
 Odin traded one eye to Mimir for a drink from the Well of Wisdom.

 - #### Panel 3